 Poplars is a very fast growing "Cottonless Cottonwood"and can grow to 75' by 35' and is resistant to leaf rust.
-It's gray/whitish bark gives it a distinctive flair, and the green heart shaped leaves rustle on the slightest breeze.
-These would look great as a stand alone specimen or planted in numbers would make a strong wind break.
+It's gray/white bark gives it a distinctive flair, and the green heart-shaped leaves rustle on the slightest breeze.

 The Salix (Willows) family is a beautiful grouping of trees commonly called Willows.
-They are a standout all over the state.
 You can see these stately trees all over New Mexico.
-These are very hardy trees that tolerate our alkaline soils and are drought resistant after establishment, although they do prefer moderate water.
+These are very hardy trees that tolerate our alkaline soils and are drought-resistant after establishment, although they do prefer moderate water.
 They are one of the first trees in spring to leaf out.

-Navajo Globe Willow Salix matsudana 'Navajo' are a gorgeous, fast growing tree.
+Navajo Globe Willow Salix matsudana 'Navajo' is a gorgeous, fast-growing tree.
 They grow up to 50' tall by 50' wide, to a perfectly rounded shape.
 Rich green yellow foliage illuminates tree lines that is a standout among the other trees.
 Globe willows will cast a very cooling, dense shade that is a true treasure in our state.

 Weeping Willow Salix babylonica is a fast growing tree and will mature at about 40'.
 These are graceful looking trees with long sweeping branches that can make a dramatic focal point in any landscape.
 The bright green leaves are 3"-6" long and some say, have a pleasant aroma to them.